All-or-Nothing & Gambling-Based Trading

-All-or-nothing trading is a style of trading where a trader could breach or come close to breaching the drawdown limits in a single trade due to the large volume of positions or lots executed by the trader.
+All-or-nothing trading refers to a style of trading where a trader could breach or come close to breaching the drawdown limits in a single trade due to the large volume of positions or lots executed.
 This includes trading during normal market hours and/or during high-impact news events.

-• A free Evaluation will be issued, and no refunds will be provided.
+A free Evaluation will be issued, but no refunds will be provided.

 In a Simulated Funded Account:

-• 3 violations will result in an immediate account breach with no payout.
+3 violations result in an immediate account breach with no payout.

-Our team is working on developing an automation to enforce this rule, but currently, all trades will be evaluated upon a Payout Request.
+Our team is actively working on automation to enforce this rule.
+Until then, all trades will be evaluated manually upon a payout request.

 High-Frequency Trading